Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Results and discussion

 In this experiment, we examined the Br--Pb--Rh system with the following parameters: maximum number of atoms in the unit cell was 128, the population size was 250, the total number of trials was 50,000, $\alpha = 2.4$, and $\epsilon = 0.25$.
 We repeated the search 10 times for each case to account for the stochastic nature of the CSP search.
 The genetic operations and their selection probabilities are specified in Table~\ref{tab:crossover-and-mutation}.
 We conducted comparisons under two conditions: with and without enabling population filtering as described in Section~\ref{sec:method-ga-population-filtering}.

 To quantitatively assess how compositional dispersion evolves across generations, we employed the Average Nearest Neighbor Index (ANNI) \cite{clark1954distance} to evaluate the compositional homogeneity of structures explored in each generation.
-Lower ANNI values indicate greater compositional skewness.
-As shown in Figure~\ref{fig:dispersion-history}, when population filtering is enabled, the ANNI values are significantly higher during early generations compared to when filtering is disabled, indicating greater compositional dispersion.
+Lower ANNI values indicate greater compositional skewness, which implies that the explored structures are concentrated in a narrower compositional range.
+On the other hand, higher ANNI values indicate a more diverse distribution of compositions.
+As shown in Fig.~\ref{fig:dispersion-history}, when population filtering is enabled, the ANNI values are significantly higher during early generations compared to when filtering is disabled, indicating greater compositional dispersion.
 However, beginning approximately from the 40th generation onward, ANNI values become comparable regardless of whether population filtering is active or not, suggesting that compositional distribution becomes similarly skewed throughout both search phases.

 Figure~\ref{fig:population-history} illustrates the distribution of compositions of structures explored at each generation for one search.
 At generations 5 and 25, we observe that enabling population filtering results in a more broadly distributed range of structural compositions.
 From generation 50 onward, even when population filtering is active, the distribution of compositions becomes narrower, exhibiting patterns similar to when population filtering is disabled.
 Conversely, when population filtering is disabled, the explored structures show concentration within a narrow compositional range, and this range remains relatively stable across generations.
 This demonstrates that population filtering enables exploration of structures across a wider portion of the search space.